lawalgren/ml-notes/notes.md

 Exam:
   * 180 minutes, ~65 questions
-  * Multiple choirce and multiple-resonse
+  * Multiple choice and multiple-resonse
   * No partial credit
   * No points for unanswered questions
   * Scores between 100 and 1000 with min passing score 750